Sinop Fortress Prison: Fortress prison

 Designed in U-shape, a stonemasonry prison building with 28 halls on two floors was erected in 1887 in the inside of the southern inner fortress.
 For use by the prisoners, a Turkish bath (hamam) with a single dome was built also next to the prison building. İn 1939, an extension building with 9 halls on two floors, architectural conform with the main building, was added for use as juvenile prison.
 The inner fortress holding the prison facilities covers an area of 10,247 m2.

 The prison was considered as a high-security penitentiary with no escape possibility due to its position within a fortress.
 The top of the walls of the inner fortress served to the patrolling prison guard as walkway.
 The living conditions at the prison, where it was difficult even to light a match, were very harsh due to the moisture caused by the location of the prison very close to the sea.

 In the beginning of the 20th century, a rehabilitation program was set up for the prisoners.
 The inmates were given the opportunity to learn and practice handicraft such as woodworking and jewelry that enabled them to potter and to earn money from the items they produced and sold.

+The fortress-prison was located at the narrowest point between Boztepe peninsula and the mainland Sinop.
+The Area between the Mainland and the Peninsula was 300 meters wide at most, which meant even if a prisoner was able to escape from prison, he would be easily encircled by the law enforcement in that area.
+The escapee would not be able to swim to the mainland either, because of the waves of the Black sea.
+Only way was to have a boat which would be most likely provided by the local population, but there has never been an official report about any type of collaboration between the people of Sinop and the prisoners.

 The prison was abandoned on December 6, 1997, after the inmates were transferred to a newly built prison in Sinop.